Database Specialist (156)

 Gain an introduction to predictive analytics.
 Learn how to use standard Python libraries to prepare and load data for predictive models, create basic visualizations, and run machine learning algorithms to predict outcomes.

-Prerequisites: 156-111 (may be taken concurrently) with a minimum grade of C and 152-101 (may be taken concurrently) with a minimum grade of C
+Prerequisites: 156-111 (may be taken concurrently) with a minimum grade of C and 156-113 with a minimum grade of C

 See sections of this course